 During downsizing, you might overlook the importance of planning.
 As a result, you may find yourself short of time when it is too late.
 You will end up piling most of your old things in boxes and causing a substantial unnecessary pile up in the new space.
 Start the process of decluttering as soon as possible to make more relaxed decisions.

-Check out our related post on 3 Moving Mistakes You Must Avoid in Sydney for more tips on how to avoid easy mistakes from happening.
+Check out our related posts on 3 Moving Mistakes You Must Avoid in Sydney and Senior & Elderly House Downsize: We Can Collect Unwanted Belongings for more tips on how to avoid easy mistakes from happening.

 2. Take measurements

 When moving to a smaller home, it is crucial that you take a tour of the new place and carry a tape measure.
 This is only to make sure you have the right measurements to put in new storage spaces and avoid overcrowding your new cozy home.

 Inventory is a lifesaver and an effective cost-cutting method when you are downsizing.
 Having a list of all the things you deem necessary or sentimental will prevent you from having to replace them, sometimes at greater costs.

 4. Assess needs